mdn/content/files/en-us/web/api/window/showdirectorypicker/index.md

   - : An object containing options, which are as follows:

     - `mode`
-      - : A string that defaults to `read` for read-only access or `readwrite` for read and write access to the directory.
+      - : A string that defaults to `"read"` for read-only access or `"readwrite"` for read and write access to the directory.

 ### Return value